guillermodlpa/travelmap/README.md

 Run `npx cypress open` to open Cypress and run any spec.

+During login, there's an Auth0 action that reaches to an API endpoint of Travelmap.
+In non-production, this is normally configured to hit https://preview.travelmap.guillermodlpa.com.
+That's why the repository needs to have a `preview` branch, more or less in sync with `main`, that Vercel will deploy to a Preview environment that uses the dev DB.
+Vercel doesn't seem to support to deploy the same branch to two environments (with different env vars).

 ### Planetscale reference for creating database

 Keeping it here for future reference.